 10. Cruciferous Vegetables

 The cruciferous vegetable family consists of broccoli, cabbage, cauliflower, Brussels sprouts, and many others.
 The veggies in this family have proven, in numerous studies, to help people lose weight thanks to their high fiber content.
-Not only do they make you feel full, cruciferous vegetables are rich in folic acid, potassium, and other B vitamins and minerals, too.
+Not only do they make you feel full, cruciferous vegetables are rich in folate, potassium, and other B vitamins and minerals, too.

 In one study that tracked 133,000 men and women for 24 years, researchers concluded that the more cruciferous vegetables study participants ate, the lower their odds of being overweight or obese.